pawel-zielinski/my_dictionary_api/README.md

 # my_dictionary_api
-This is a change from development
+This is a new change
+another change